 While Sanders has played his first few games with the Eagles, both Miller (Eagles) and McSorley (Ravens) are waiting to get their chance to prove themselves on the big stage.

-As the 2019/2020 NFL season heads for mid-season, revel in the history of PSU football and keep your eyes peeled for the former Lions in the lineup to pop a prop or futures bet on.
+As the 2019/2020 NFL season wraps with Super Bowl 54, revel in the history of PSU football and keep your eyes peeled for the former Lions in the lineup to pop a prop or futures bet on.